AOL83/Remember-Me-By-Trade/README.md

     - The home page consists of the following one landing page with an image a welcome message in the head, beneath that is an infomaiton section with a small brief then another section containing three further images and infomation about services.
 Then the first information box provides the site user with introduction about RMBT IT & Office suppsupport Solutions Agency, their training, experience, and work ethos.
 There is also a links at the bottom of the page that encourage the user to visit us on our socila networks.
     - The second information box provides brief contact information.
     - The information boxes are styled with a darker colour so that text is aloud to stand out.
     - As a decorative feature for this section.
 These are displayed next to each other on larger screens, but stacked on top of each other when on smaller screens, like mobile phones.
+     - The iframe map feather is to show the companys location i felt adding this was important.

 * Contact Form